On Product Management

 User problems don't need to be invented for the sake of doing the job of product management.
 For every feature or product delivered, there is only one question that can tell if meaningful work is being done, “Are the users making progress with your product?”

 How can you ensure your users are making progress?
 If you are not using data on user engagement, you are relying on your intuition.
 But I said earlier that the discipline of product management is an art not a science.
 Correct, but it does not hurt to collect data on what is working and what is not.
 Just like everything else, balance between data and intuition is required here.

 Customers don't have needs, they just want to make progress within the system they belong. — Alan Klement

 A good product takes chaos and creates order. — Brian Nogard

-A set of process or processes drives product vision.
+Product management is about setting and driving a product vision for potential or existing users.
+A set of process or processes drives the product vision.
 Process defines the framework and discipline to accomplish the product vision.
 Every organization has a different process but the following should be a starting point when defining a framework.